- July 23, 2009

 - Posted by: andreag

->

-> What is usually at play is that the organization is struggling to move forward at an acceptable pace in a complex, rapidly changing competitive environment.
-And we have found that a combination of tools well-executed is the answer.
+What is usually at play is that the organization is struggling to move forward at an acceptable pace in a complex, rapidly changing competitive environment.
 To get and maintain a competitive advantage, an organization needs both “vector” and “velocity”.

->
+We have found that a combination of two tools well-executed is the answer.

-> Strategic Planning is Your Vector, Defining Direction and Execution
+Strategic Planning is Your Vector, Defining Direction and Execution

 Direction and execution are the core of strategic planning, i.e., the overarching what for who and how.
 The strategic plan is where you determine your vision and the vivid description outlining the specifics of that vision.
 It is also where you plan out your strategic initiatives or key projects to move you toward that vision.

 Strategic planning is absolutely necessary.
 It’s your vector.
 Your course of execution.
 Your roadmap.

 Your Processes Determine Velocity